arlukin/arlukin.github.io/posts/business/_posts/2010-05-07-augmented-reality.md

 title: Augmented Reality
 ---

 During the time I searched for a new business idea for Awxire AB, I came up with the following business ideas based on Augmented Reality technologies.
 Plus links to related websites.
-I haven’t yet abandoned them all, but I feel that they should now be shared to the public.
+I haven't yet abandoned them all, but I feel that they should now be shared to the public.
 Maybe they will give inspiration to you, if they do please tell me.

 ## AR Projects